-The land of ancient forts and palaces is not just about emperors and tales from history.
-Rajasthan’s rich history gives way to a lot of stories that might sound incredulous but have been believed by the locals since ages.
+Rajasthan, the land of ancient forts and palaces is not just about emperors and tales from history.
+Rajasthan’s rich history gives way to a lot of stories that might sound incredulous but has been believed by the locals since ages.
+Home to some of the most haunted places in India, Rajasthan has another side to it.
 While some have a queer myth associated with them, others are related to the lives of emperors that once ruled this land.
 Irrespective of the story, the haunted places in Rajasthan are sure to send chills down your spine.
-If you are willing to explore the eerie element of Rajasthan during your next vacation, here is a list of the top haunted places in Rajasthan.
+If you are willing to explore the eerie side of Rajasthan during your next vacation, here is a list of the top haunted places in Rajasthan.

 Top 9 Haunted forts in Rajasthan